stephenbeese/Video-Game-Sales-Analysis/README.md

 | **Sprint 5 — Dashboard Development**                    | **11 – 12 Oct** | Build an interactive Tableau dashboard to present sales patterns, platform comparisons, and review-driven trends in a clear, business-friendly format.                                        |
 | **Sprint 6 — Documentation & Wrap-up**                  | **13 Oct**      | Finalise the README with business requirements, methodology, and insights.
 Export cleaned CSV datasets and prepare the project for handover or stakeholder review.                            |

+This project follows an **agile, sprint-based approach**, breaking the work into small, focused iterations to ensure quality, flexibility, and timely delivery.
+Early sprints concentrated on preparing and validating the dataset so that later sprints could focus on deeper analysis, hypothesis testing, and presenting insights effectively.
+The final deliverables include a fully cleaned and engineered dataset, validated analytical findings, and an interactive **Tableau dashboard**.

+The project was structured around **user stories**, managed through a [GitHub Kanban board](https://github.com/users/stephenbeese/projects/11/views/1) to maintain accountability and progress tracking.
+Each sprint delivered a specific analytical milestone, ensuring continuous refinement and adaptation based on findings.

+Screenshots of the Kanban board during the development process can be found [here](images/kanban/).

+---

+### **How I Managed the Data**

+* **Collection:** Raw game sales data was collected from a trusted Kaggle source.
+* **Processing:** During ETL, I cleaned missing scores, standardised platforms, and engineered meaningful features.
+* **Analysis:** The cleaned dataset was versioned into separate analytical subsets (critic review, user review, first-party, merged), ensuring modular and reusable workflows.
+* **Interpretation:** Findings were supported with statistical evidence and visualisations, avoiding assumptions and focusing on data-driven conclusions.

+Throughout the project, the data journey was fully traceable—from raw input to finished insights—ensuring reliability and reproducibility.

+---

+### **Why I Chose These Research Methodologies**

+I chose a **quantitative, hypothesis-driven approach** to focus on measurable commercial patterns rather than subjective opinions.
+This approach allowed me to:

+* Use **statistical validation** (e.g. ANOVA, t-tests) to support or reject assumptions with evidence.
+* Compare groups objectively (e.g. first-party vs third-party, single-platform vs multi-platform).
+* Provide actionable insights for business stakeholders—such as publishers or platform owners—who require clear performance indicators rather than exploratory speculation.

+The combination of **EDA + hypothesis testing** ensures that the project is both exploratory and evaluative, offering not only what the data shows but *why it matters* commercially.

 <p align="right"><a href="#video-game-sales-analysis">Back to Top</a></p>

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations

 <p align="right"><a href="#video-game-sales-analysis">Back to Top</a></p>